PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ## Intention

-The intention of the article is to outline the Mixture Transition Distribution models.
+The article intends to outline the Mixture Transition Distribution models.
 A reader will find here definitions of Markov Chain and MTD models and presentation of a Python package [mtd-learn](https://github.com/PiotrekGa/mtd-learn) for estimating them.
 This post does not intend to be exhaustive on the subject.
 References to more detailed sources will be listed at the end of the post.

 Note to R users.
-There is a R package [march](https://cran.r-project.org/web/packages/march/) developed and maintained by Andre Berchtold.
+There is an R package [march](https://cran.r-project.org/web/packages/march/) developed and maintained by Andre Berchtold.

 ## Introduction

 The Mixture Transition Distribution (MTD) model was proposed by Raftery in 1985<sup>[1]</sup>.
-Its initial intent of was to approximate high order Markov Chains (MC), but it can serve as an independent model too.
-The main advantage of the MTD model is that its number of independent parameters of the MTD model grows linearly with the order in contrast to exponential growth of Markov Chains models.
+Its initial intent was to approximate high order Markov Chains (MC), but it can serve as an independent model too.
+The main advantage of the MTD model is that its number of independent parameters of the MTD model grows linearly with the order in contrast to the exponential growth of Markov Chains models.

 ### Model definition